Hydra-Chain/hydragon-core-contracts/docs/APRCalculator/IAPRCalculator.md

 function guardBonuses() external nonpayable
 ```

-protects RSI bonus and Macro factor updates and set them to defult values
+Protects RSI bonus and Macro factor updates and set them to default values

 *only governance can call this function*